andgineer/sorokin.engineer/posts/en/_posts/2017-04-30-dac_raspberry_pi_pcm5102.md

 tags: [raspberry pi, DAC, HAT, PCM5102]
 ---

-To build your DIY internet radio, you can connect raspberry pi to some DAC (digital - analog converter) and add any audio speakers with amplifier.
+To build your DIY internet radio, you can connect Raspberry Pi to some DAC (digital - analog converter) and add any audio speakers with amplifier.
 And use the music player you like ([volumio](https://volumio.org/), rune audio, max2play etc).
 You control this players from your phone, so no need in any knobs on the intenet radio box, you can hide it somewhere.

-You need DAC because raspberry pi has very-very poor sound from integrated on it 3.5mm headphones jack.
+You need DAC because Raspberry Pi has very poor sound quality from integrated 3.5mm headphones jack.

 ## Alternative if you do not want to mess with I2S DAC